 Otherwise, all changes must happen during your company's open enrollment period.

 Keep in mind, that we will backdate any new coverage to the first of the month.
-For example, if you got married on May 15th and are adding your spouse to your plans, your coverage will be effective as of May 1st.
+For example, if you got lost coverage on May 15th and are selecting new plans, your coverage will be effective as of May 1st.

 Insurance Billing with a Qualifying Life Event